MicrosoftDocs/xamarin-docs/docs/essentials/device-information.md

 # [iOS](#tab/ios)

 iOS does not expose an API for developers to get the name of the specific iOS device.
-Instead a hardware identifier is returned such as _iPhone10,6_ which refers to the iPhone X. A mapping of these identifers are not provided by Apple, but can be found on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models) (a non-official source source).
+Instead a hardware identifier is returned such as _iPhone10,6_ which refers to the iPhone X. A mapping of these identifers are not provided by Apple, but can be found on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models) (a non-official source).

 --------------